mapswipe/website-old/README.md

 # MapSwipe Website
-This is the repository for the MapSwipe website: http://mapswipe.org/ You can find more information about the app itself in the [main app repository.](https://github.com/mapswipe/mapswipe)
+This is the repository for the MapSwipe website: http://mapswipe.org/

+You can find more information about the app itself in the [main app repository.](https://github.com/mapswipe/mapswipe)

 ## Deployment process
 The website is compiled using gulp.
-When any changes are pushed to the master branch, GitHub actions buils the site and deploys to the `gh-pages` branch - which is the root of the website.
+When any changes are pushed to the master branch, GitHub actions builds the site and deploys to the `gh-pages` branch - which is the root of the website.

 The following instructions explain how to setup a local development environment and make changes so that they are compiled correctly.